 ask if there is something special you would like.

-two different types of service which I can use.
-One uses modern
+three different types of service which I can use.
+One uses

-words and the other uses older traditional words for the vows.
-Whichever
+modern words and the others use older traditional words for the

 service you choose will last about 40 minutes, and will contain

 not only the legal exchange of vows, but also a Bible reading,

 prayers, a blessing, a short address and the signing of the

 have booked, I will want to see you about three months before

 the wedding to discuss the service with you, fix a rehearsal,

 and make sure that everything is in order. top of page...

 services are at 10am and 6.30pm - the morning service is